Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 The two options are documented in detail below.

 {% hint style="info" %}
 If you are using a mix of Edge Network and Adobe Experience Cloud mobile extensions, please follow the steps for configuring both consent and privacy status settings.
+See also the [frequently asked questions](../foundation-extensions/identity-for-edge-network/identity-faq.md) about consent and privacy settings or identities.
 {% endhint %}

 ## Using Experience Platform SDKs for Edge Network